NxPKG/khulnasoft-docs/content/images/cloudflare-images/sourcing-kit/enable.md

 ## Create your first import job

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login), and select your account.
 2. Go to **Images** > **Sourcing Kit**.
 3. Select **Import images** to create an import job.
 4. In **Source name** give your source an appropriate name.
 5. In **Amazon S3 bucket information** enter the S3's bucket name where your images are stored.
 6. In **Required credentials**, enter your Amazon S3 credentials.
-This is required to connect Cloudflare Images to your source and import your images.
+This is required to connect Khulnasoft Images to your source and import your images.
 Refer to [Credentials](/images/cloudflare-images/sourcing-kit/credentials/) to learn more about how to set up credentials.
 7. Select **Next**.
-8. In **Basic rules** define the Amazon S3 path to import your images from, and the path you want to copy your images to in your Cloudflare Images account.
+8. In **Basic rules** define the Amazon S3 path to import your images from, and the path you want to copy your images to in your Khulnasoft Images account.
 This is optional, and you can leave these fields blank.
 9. On the same page, in **Overwrite images**, you need to choose what happens when the files in your source change.
-The recommended action is to copy the new images and overwrite the old ones on your Cloudflare Images account.
-You can also choose to skip the import, and keep what you already have on your Cloudflare Images account.
+The recommended action is to copy the new images and overwrite the old ones on your Khulnasoft Images account.
+You can also choose to skip the import, and keep what you already have on your Khulnasoft Images account.
 10. Select **Next**.
 11. Review and confirm the information regarding the import job you created.
 Select **Import images** to start importing images from your source.